rcalsaverini/rcalsaverini.github.io/_posts/2010-08-03-stochastic-processes.md

 author: Rafael S. Calsaverini
 date: 2010-08-03
 permalink: /posts/2010/08/stochastic-processes-as-monad-transformers
+tags:
+  - Haskell
+  - Monad Transformers
+  - Monads
-tags: Haskell, Monad Transformers, Monads, Tutorial, Stochastic Processes
+  - Stochastic Processes
+  - Probability Monad
 ---
 **Disclaimer: this is an old blog post from a very old wordpress blog and may contain inacuracies.
 I reproduced it as is for sentimental reasons.
 I may revisit this theme later.**